 This project is authorized by Section 1135 of WRDA 1986, Environmental Restoration, and encompasses demolition and removal of approximately 400 feet of a buried concrete box culvert along Assunpink Creek.
-Day lighting the creek and removing a significant obstacle to fish passage will encourage fish migration upstream, as low-light conditions can disorient migrating fish, hindering their ability to spawn upstream.
-This will help to create a sustainable anadromous fishery within Assunpink Creek.
-Removal of the concrete bottom slab will also increase fishery migration opportunities by creating a varied substrate and will increase biodiversity through increased macroinvertebrate habitat.
-Other benefits include a restored riparian zone, providing a beneficial transition buffer between existing water and human land uses; improved habitats, including foraging and nesting areas for fish-eating birds, small mammals, and aquatic wildlife species; improved runoff water quality by acting as a sediment and pollutant filter; and improved aesthetic and recreational value of the project area.
+Day lighting the creek removes a significant obstacle to fish passage and encourages upstream fish migration.
+Low-light conditions can disorient migrating fish, hindering their ability to spawn upstream.
+This will help create a sustainable anadromous fishery within Assunpink Creek.
+Removal of the concrete bottom slab increases fish migration opportunities by creating a varied substrate and increases biodiversity through improved macroinvertebrate habitat.
+Other benefits include a restored riparian zone, providing a beneficial transitional buffer between existing water and human land uses; improved habitats, including foraging and nesting areas for fisheating birds, small mammals, and aquatic wildlife species; improved runoff water quality by acting as a sediment and pollutant filter; and improved aesthetic and recreational value of the project area.

 A \$4.7 million contract for construction was awarded in August 2017 with completion expected in September 2018.
+Multiple contract modifications increased the contract value to \$5.8 million and extended the completion date until September 2019.
 Partial funding for construction was provided by the New Jersey Department of Environmental Protection (NJDEP).